+Milan is one of the shopping capitals of the world, a fashionable couture destination.
+It is also known for its cuisine, its famous Opera, churches, and da Vinci’s Last Supper fresco.
 You can view the city from its famous Duomo, catch a performance in Teatro Alla Scala, stroll around museums and art galleries, have a culinary adventure in a Michelin-star restaurant or taste local flavours in a trattoria.
 In addition, you can have day-trips across the Lake country and particularly Lake Como, known for its picturesque landscape.

 Best Time to visit Milan

 Be aware that during Fashion week (happens twice a year, during February and September) prices sky-rocket throughout the whole city and accommodation is scarce, so make sure you book in advance.
 October and November are also affordable choices, if you do not mind cold weather and rain.